-Hopefully you have found the New Students Website useful thus far.
-Even with all of the information provided there, we know that navigating and understanding the academic policies, rules, and regulations at Wake Forest can overwhelming.
-To assist you all on the beginning of your journey here at Wake Forest, we at the Office of Academic Advising have put together the following list of frequently asked questions (FAQ) to help you better navigate through your first semester.
+Hopefully, you have found the New Students Website and Forestry 101 useful thus far.
+Even with all of the information provided, we know that navigating and understanding the academic policies, rules, and regulations at Wake Forest can be overwhelming.

 Where can I find information regarding obtaining AP and/or IB credit?

-Information regarding AP and IB credit is hosted on The Office of the University Registrar’s website.
-[Information on AP and IB Credit]
+Information regarding AP and IB credit is found on the University Registrar’s webpage.

-Where can I find a listing of WRI 111 and FYS 100 sections being offered this semester?
+- Where can I find a list of WRI 111 and FYS 100 sections being offered this semester?

-How can I get advising assistance prior to Round I of Registration and/or completing my Course Preference Survey?
+How can I get advising assistance prior to Phase I of Registration and/or completing my Guided Pre-Registration Survey?

-Your foreign language placement will be determined by your AP/IB scores or your score on the Foreign Language Placement Test that you should complete prior to registration.
-More information on foreign language placement can be found on the Office of Academic Advising website in the “Information and Forms” section.
-[Click Here]
+Your Foreign Language Placement will be determined by your AP/IB scores or your score on the FLP Test (s) that you should complete prior to registration.

-The Office of the University Registrar has detailed information on what needs to be done to make sure that all of your prior coursework is counted at Wake Forest.
-[Click Here]
+The Office of the University Registrar has detailed information on how to make sure that all of your prior college coursework is considered for credit at Wake Forest.

 What academic resources are available to me on campus?